rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My job as a **Creative Designer** has started when I was working in O2Jam from 2012 to 2015 with the following responsibilities:
+- My job as a **Creative Designer** has started when I was working in several O2Jam organizations from 2012 to 2018 with the following responsibilities:

   - Loading images for some of my notechart projects using **Adobe Photoshop**
-  - 3 difficulty notechart preview video presentations as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**
+  - Multiple difficulty notechart preview video presentations as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**

 - This position is where I am **working in progress**.
 - See portfolio **[here](https://github.com/rn1hd/rn1hd/tree/main/Personal%20Website/Portfolio/Creative%20Designer)**.